 - Representation of a global investment bank in a FINRA arbitration addressing breach of contract, fraud, and other claims brought against the bank by former employees.

-- Negotiation of senior executive employment matters, including employment contracts & separation agreements, and litigation and counseling in connection to these agreements.
+- Representation of clients in connection with senior executive employment matters, including employment contracts and separation agreements and litigation and counseling related to these agreements.